Allagoptera

+Description

-DescriptionAllagoptera produces very short or acaulescent trunks and in cases where the trunk grows erect it often makes a downward turn leaving the crown below the trunk-base.
+Allagoptera produces very short or acaulescent trunks and in cases where the trunk grows erect it often makes a downward turn leaving the crown below the trunk-base.
 The trunks in Allagoptera are among the few in the palm family which tend to bifurcate, producing multiple heads per unit.
 The pinnate leaves are gently arching to 2 m and are carried on long, slender petioles which are adaxially channeled.
 The single-fold leaflets are regularly or irregularly arranged on the rachis each protruding into a different plane, creating a plumose leaf.
 The unusual spicate inflorescence emerges from within the leaf-crown carrying the pistilate flowers basally with the staminate flowers growing distally.
 The single-seeded fruit is yellow to brown, growing in crowded clusters.

 Species

 Distribution and habitat

 Palms in this genus are found in Brazil, Paraguay, Bolivia, and Argentina growing in a variety of habitats.
 Some thrive in sandy beaches and dunes, while others are found in woodlands; Allagoptera species are also common along sandstone hills and in the Cerrado vegetation.